tidymodels/modelenv/tests/testthat/_snaps/set_encoding.md

       set_encoding(model = "longs", mode = "partition", eng = "stats", options = list(
         predictor_indicators = "traditional", compute_intercept = FALSE,
         remove_intercept = TRUE, allow_sparse_x = FALSE))
+    Condition
-    Error <rlang_error>
+      Error in `is_discordant_info()`:
+      !
 The combination of engine 'stats' and mode 'partition'  already has encoding data for model 'longs' and the new information being registered is different.